Lang-Core/Java-Coding-Interview-Questions/README.md

 1. Reverse a string
 2. Checking anagram
-3. Determine two string charactors are unique
+3. Determine two string characters are unique
-4. Find duplicate charactor in a string
+4. Find duplicate character in a string